Known as "Patient 71," persistence paid off for Australian cancer patient Julie Randall

 Though the study appeared to be working, Julie was anxious to get home.
 She got the name of someone at Bristol-Myers Squibb, the pharmaceutical company supplying the drug on trial.
 Scott took a stab at the email address, and Julie sent a note pleading to access the therapy in Australia.
 “I didn’t know if the drug would keep working, and I didn’t want to spend my last years in Portland away from my family,” she says.

-Three years have passed since Julie, now 53, first stepped foot inside Providence Cancer Center.
-Her daughters have grown up; the younger one is an interior designer and the older one is a dance teacher.
+Four years have passed since Julie, now 55, first stepped foot inside Providence Cancer Center.
+She and Scott have celebrated milestones with their daughters as a family.
+Their younger daughter is an interior designer and the older one is a dance teacher.
 Julie is back on the field playing touch football.
+They enjoy dinners with friends, bicycle rides around a local lake and holidays skiing and surfing.
 She looks vibrant and healthy.
-You’d never guess that she’s still receiving infused immunotherapy every two weeks at the Melanoma Institute Australia.

 Paying it forward